 Whether you make Sweet Zucchini Muffins like here with Chocolate or Savory Zucchini Muffins like my Goats Cheese Zucchini Muffins, they always turn out like great little treat that are easy to pack in a lunchbox or enjoy on the go!

-To make these Sweet Zucchini Muffins, you will need:
+To make these Sweet Zucchini Muffins, you will need (scroll down to recipe card for all quantities):

 - Grated Zucchini